 Clays for every face type

 You can customize your facial cleansing grains, based off of your needs, with the clay that you choose to use in it.
-These are the four most common types of clays that are found all over the market, but there is a ton more healing clays out there to choose from too!
+These are the four most common types of clays that are found all over the market, but there are a number of healing clays out there to choose from!

-Bentonite Clay – Rich in bone feeding minerals such as calcium and potassium, bentonite clay is a fabulous non-toxic teeth cleaner, facial mask, and even hair mask!
+- Bentonite Clay – Rich in bone feeding minerals such as calcium and potassium, bentonite clay is a fabulous non-toxic teeth cleaner, facial mask, and even hair mask!
 Not only can you take bentonite clay internally for detoxifying purposes, but the high mineral content that this clay contains also helps to re-mineralize the teeth!
-Bentonite clay is great for all skin types NOTE: Do not house this in anything metal (including the lid) or use metal utensils when using bentonite clay.
-Bentonite clay is negatively charged (the reason it’s able to absorb and purify toxins in the body) and when it touches metal, the positive charge deactivates some of its amazing benefits.
+Bentonite clay is great for all skin types.

 Dry ingredients for a beautiful face